SSDD-2025/Grupo-16/README.md

 Admin users can do all this and also create, modify and delete concerts and artists.
 In their profile photo they have two options: "Concert Manager" and "Artist Manager", where each link takes them to the corresponding page.

 Regarding the entities that the user owns, anonymous users have nothing to own, but each registered user and administrator will own a list of tickets, which is the list of tickets that the user has purchased.

+> ![NOTE]
-In the future, these types of users will also have an artist list, which contains the user's favorite artists.
+> In the future, these types of users will also have an artist list, which contains the user's favorite artists.

 ## Image Management
 The user entity has only one image associated with it, this being its profile picture.